sourcegraph/learn/posts/how-to-troubleshoot-linux-not-a-dir.md

 type: posts
 ---

-Introduction with the error message
+The linux programs `cd` or `rmdir` will return the error `Not a directory` if you run them referencing a file that is not a directory, for example a text file or a binary.

 ## Reproducing the error

-Lets create a text file:
+Lets create a text file.

 ```bash
 $ echo "test" > test
 ```

 Lets try to change directory to the text file named `test`.

 ```bash
 $ cd test
 cd: not a directory: test